alexnesbitt18/JavaScript_Selections_Loops/README.md

 In this exercise, you will be counting from 1 - 100.
 For each odd number, you will print the number to the console.
 If the number is even, do nothing.

-1. Create a `for` loop that evaluates numbers from 1 to 100.
+1. Create a `for` loop that evaluates numbers from 1 to 100. --Done
-2. Inside the loop body, write an `if/else` selection statement that checks whether a number is odd
+2. Inside the loop body, write an `if/else` selection statement that checks whether a number is odd --Done
-3. If the number is odd, then print the number to the console, otherwise do nothing and continue to the next number
+3. If the number is odd, then print the number to the console, otherwise do nothing and continue to the next number --Done

 ## Exercise 2: FIZZBUZZ